 About Jonathon S Reinhardt

-Jon Reinhardt teaches courses for English undergraduate, MAESL graduate, and SLAT PhD graduate students, primarily focused on teaching languages with technology, sociolinguistics, and teaching English as a foreign language.
+Jon Reinhardt teaches courses for English undergraduate, MATESL graduate, and SLAT PhD graduate students, primarily focused on teaching languages with technology, sociolinguistics, and teaching English as a foreign language.
 His research interests lie in the relationship between technological change and the theory and practice of technology-enhanced second and foreign language pedagogy, especially with emergent technologies like social media and digital gaming.
-He is active in CALICO (Computer-Assisted Language Instructional Consortium) and AAAL (American Association of Applied Linguistics), and sits on the editorial boards of CALICO Journal and Language Learning and Technology, for which he serves also as Book Review Editor.
+He sits on the editorial boards of CALICO Journal and Language Learning and Technology, for which he serves also as Book Review Editor.
+He is serving as Vice-President of the Computer Assisted Language Instructional Consortium (CALICO) in 2018-2019 and will be President the following academic year.

-Reinhardt, J. and Ryu, J. (2013).
+Reinhardt, J. & Ryu, J. (2013).
 Using social network-mediated bridging activities to develop socio-pragmatic awareness in elementary Korean.
 International Journal of Computer Assisted Language Learning and Teaching, 3(3), pp. 18-33.

 Reinhardt, J. (2013).
 "Digital game-mediated foreign language teaching and learning: Myths, realities and opportunities".
 In M. Derivry-Plard, P. Faure, and C. Brudermann (Eds.), Apprendre les langues à l’université au 21ème siècle, 161-178.
 Paris: Riveneuve.

-Reinhardt, J. and Chen, H. (2013).
+Reinhardt, J. & Chen, H. (2013).
 "An ecological analysis of social networking site-mediated identity development".
 In M.-N. Lamy and K. Zourou, (Eds.), Social Networking for Language Education, 11-30.
 New York: Palgrave Macmillan.

 Reinhardt, J. (2012).
 "Accommodating divergent frameworks in analysis of technology-mediated interaction".
 In M. Dooly and R. O’Dowd (Eds.), Researching Online Interaction and Exchange in Foreign Language Education: Current Trends and Issues, 45-77.
 Frankfurt: Peter Lang.